 From Summer 2010 to Spring 2013, Dr. Anderson successfully led an effort to create a Bachelor of Arts in Computer Science degree program.
-More than 200 students enrolled in this degree program in Fall 2013.
+More than 450 students have enrolled in this degree program since Fall 2013.

 Prof. Anderson is broadly interested in the fields of software engineering, hypermedia, computer-supported cooperative work, and human-computer interaction.
 He is currently working on projects related to crisis informatics, software architecture, and the design and implementation of data-intensive software systems.

 Note: Prof. Anderson is NOT seeking students for summer internships.
 I travel a lot during the summer making it difficult for me to manage summer interns.

 Dr. Anderson is Co-PI on the following NSF and DARPA Grants:

 - Mining and Understanding Bug Fixes to Address Application-Framework Protocol Defects ($1.6M) DARPA MUSE Program.

 - Directions in Data Discovery (Data Cubed) in Undergraduate Education ($590K)

 - Hazard Prediction and Communication Dynamics in the Modern Information Environment ($1.1M subcontract)

 - Automating Reasoning in Interpreting Climate Records of the Past ($642K)